threefoldfoundation/info_sdk/src/usecases/storage/s3_storage.md

 #### Prepare and deploy the S3 software container

 The nodes that will run the storage solution needs some persistent storage.
 This will create a reservation for a volume on the same node as the software runs and attached this as a volume to the container that will run the storage software.
-For the reservation duration please set a period of time that allows for expermenting, in this case it is set for one day.
+For the reservation duration please set a period of time that allows for experimenting, in this case it is set for one day.

 ```python